 When the opportunity arose to visit Bolivia.
 I could not be more excited!
-South America is the only continent I hadn't visited and I'd heard great reviews from past clients about the vibrant streets of La Paz, the stunning skyline on the pristine waters of lake Titicaca and the almost alien beauty of the Uyuni salt flats.
+South America is the only continent I hadn't visited, and I'd heard great reviews from past clients about the vibrant streets of La Paz, the stunning skyline on the pristine waters of Lake Titicaca and the almost alien beauty of the Uyuni salt flats.
 I couldn’t wait to experience all this for myself.

-This trip was for a jam-packed 10 days excluding flight times, beginning in Santa Cruz (the commercial capital), flying internally to Sucre (the traditional capital), on to thePotosi silver mines, then driving via 4WD vehicle to Uyuni Salt flats before a couple on lake Titicaca and finishing up in La Paz.
+This trip was for a jam-packed ten days excluding flight times, beginning in Santa Cruz, flying internally to Sucre, on to the Potosi silver mines, then driving via 4WD vehicle to Uyuni Salt flats before a couple on Lake Titicaca and finishing up in La Paz.

 After Santa Cruz, we took a short flight of 50 minutes across Bolivia to Sucre.
-Our first stop was at the main square with views overlooking this fantastic city - this was the image of Bolivia I'd had in my head before my visit; a stunning, almost untouched Spanish colonial city with ornate architecture and narrow, cobbled streets.
-Sucre is not a 'touristy' place and only has a few hotels, but I would definitely recommend it.
+Our first stop was at the main square with views overlooking this fantastic city - this was the image of Bolivia I'd had in my head before my visit; a stunning, almost untouched Spanish colonial town with ornate architecture and narrow, cobbled streets.
+Sucre is not a 'touristy' place and only has a few hotels, but I would recommend it.

 I can say that Sucre is my favourite city in Bolivia and we had a very authentic experience there.
 I stayed in the Parador Hotel and somehow got upgraded to the Presidential Suite.
-The nightlife was good fun and there were a lot of local students out and about.
+The nightlife was good fun, and there were a lot of local students out and about.
 We went to a fantastic dinner show with traditional Bolivian dance and music, then headed out on the town and found ourselves in a bar called Jetlag that I would highly recommend.
-All the locals were very friendly and wanted to chat and I didn’t feel at all unsafe.
+All the locals were very friendly and wanted to chat, and I didn’t feel at all unsafe.

 The salt flats are unbelievable!
-Imagine being on moon terrain… except with endless blue sky and small islands with 15m high cacti.
-Our group had five 4WD vehicles with local drivers and we spent the whole day - including having lunch in the middle of the flats.
-I managed to take some great video footage by hanging out of the sun roof!
+Imagine being on moon terrain, except with endless blue sky and small islands with 15m high cacti.
+Our group had five 4WD vehicles with local drivers, and we spent the whole day - including having lunch in the middle of the flats.
+I managed to take some great video footage by hanging out of the sunroof!

-La Paz is unlike any other city I've seen!
-From above when we flew in, it looked like a huge crater hidden beneath a layer of cloud.
-On arrival at the edge of the city you begin to realise there is a sprawling city hidden in this valley and it is quite a sight!
-Starting at nearly 4000m at the edge of the city, you eventually descend to nearly 3000m at its lowest point.
+At the edge of La Paz, you'll be at the height of nearly 4000m, and eventually, you descend to almost 3000m at the city's lowest point.
 Locals joke that the more money you have, the lower down you live.
-The city is worth a few days' stop and I'd also recommend a visit to Moon Valley if you have a few hours - it's strange landscape of eroded rock which has formed a hillside maze.
+The city is worth a few days' visit, and I'd also recommend a visit to Moon Valley if you have a few hours.
+It's strange landscape of eroded rock which has formed a hillside maze.

-We spent some time with a witch doctor who explained some traditions and answered our questions by looking to the spirits for guidance and using Cocoa leaves to read our future - very enlightening.
+We spent some time with a witch doctor who explained some traditions and answered our questions by looking to the spirits for guidance.
+He also used cocoa leaves to read our future - very enlightening.

-If you'd like to visit Bolivia as a stopover on your round the world trip, as part of a South America multistop or as part of an overland journey through South America, I can help you plan a great itinerary!
-This trip was organised by Crillon tours, who can help us build a bespoke itinerary to meet your preferred style of travel and budget, whether you want to travel overground or use internal flights like I did - simply call us or request a quote by email.
+We can design a tailor-made trip through Bolivia, and This trip was organised by Crillon tours, who can help us build a bespoke itinerary to meet your preferred style of travel and budget, whether you want to travel overground or use internal flights like I did - call us or request a quote by email.